sfbrigade/support-sfusd/data/README.md

 # Extraction for Scaling SupportSF

 This folder contains various scripts designed to extract data from [SFUSD](https://www.sfusd.edu/).
-This collection was assembled for the one-time purpose of scaling from the original list of 13 SF high schools to the full list of 100+ SFUSD public schools.
+This collection was assembled for the one-time purpose of scaling from the original list of 17 SF high schools to the full list of 100+ SFUSD public schools.

 Additional steps are required to transform and load this data into the SupportSF structure, but the primary focus of this folder is extraction.
 Think of this part as the **E** in the ETL (Extract, Transform, Load) process.

+## Backup

+The subfolder called `original-17` contains the original list of 17 SF high schools in a couple of different data formats.
+The `postgres` database tables were exported as CSV files.
+The queries used for this extraction were saved as well as SQL.

+The entire dataset was also exported using Prisma's API as a JSON file (`prisma-dump.json`).
+The script used for this extraction is called `prisma-dump.ts`.

 ## Overview of Extraction